backstagephp/table-filters/README.md

 ## Usage

-In your resource, add te following method at the end of your table:
+In your resource, add the following method at the end of your table:
 ```php
 public static function table(Table $table): Table
 {